otrv4/otrv4/architecture-decisions/002-double-ratchet.md

 Therefore, to reveal MAC keys in the Double Ratchet, we have two options:

 1. reveal one MAC key per message
-2. reveal a key that can be used to derive all the MAC keys in that ratchet.
+2. reveal a MAC keys per ratchet.

 ### Decision